-Appellate Advocacy: Andy has successfully briefed and argued appeals before courts such as the U.S. Courts of Appeal, Sixth and Eighth Circuits, as well as in state appellate courts, including Missouri and Connecticut.
+Appellate Advocacy: Andy has successfully briefed and argued appeals before courts such as the U.S. Courts of Appeal, Sixth and Eighth Circuits, as well as in-state appellate courts, including Missouri and Connecticut.
 Andy also drafted the winning petition in Coca-Cola v.
 Pennington that resulted in a writ by the Missouri Supreme Court vacating the trial court’s certification of a statewide consumer class against Coca-Cola.
 Most recently, Andy collaborated with the co-counsel for Union Pacific in the briefing that won 1292(b) interlocutory review of a critical district court ruling, as well as the appellate briefing that won a unanimous panel reversal and victory before the Ninth Circuit that effectively ended the litigation across multiple cases.

 Publications and Media

 Jacob Fischler, What To Do After You’ve Screwed Up A Brief, Law360, April 4, 2016.